cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

   - If you don't wish to get update notifications, you may update Cemu manually with an option under the Help menu
 1. Click `Close`

-Now we've gone through the quickstart guide, we'll move onto properly mapping controller inputs, (including motion controls.)
+Now we've gone through the quickstart guide, we'll move onto properly mapping controller inputs, (including motion controls).

 Continue to [Controller Configuration](controller-configuration) {: .notice--info}